Batch-944-Adam-Ranieri/af-location-service/README.md

 # af-location-service
 Microservice responsible for the Location vertical.
 Part of the AssignForce suite

+## Environment Variables
+This repository requires one environment variable `AUTH_SERVER` for deployment It should be in the form of `${name-of-authorization-service-here}/verify`.
+The authorization service should also be deployed on the same K8 cluster so that discovery is possible.

 ## Routes, Requests, and Responses
 The Location service is subdivided into 3 objects; Location, Building, and Room.
 Valid requests will return a Location, Building, or Room JSON object.